viamrobotics/docs/docs/extend/modular-resources/configure.md

 weight: 30
 type: "docs"
 tags: ["server", "rdk", "extending viam", "modular resources", "components", "services"]
-description: "Add and configure a module from the Viam Registry on your robot."
+description: "Add and configure a module from the Viam registry on your robot."
 no_list: true
 ---

 You can extend Viam by adding a module on your robot that provides one or more {{< glossary_tooltip term_id="resource" text="modular resources" >}} ([components](/components/) or [services](/services/)).
-You can [add a module from the Viam Registry](#add-a-module-from-the-viam-registry), or you can [code your own module and add it to your robot locally](#add-a-local-module-to-your-robot).
+You can [add a module from the Viam registry](#add-a-module-from-the-viam-registry), or you can [code your own module and add it to your robot locally](#add-a-local-module-to-your-robot).

 See [Key Concepts of Modular Resource APIs](/extend/modular-resources/key-concepts/) for more information.

-## Add a module from the Viam Registry
+## Add a module from the Viam registry

-The [Viam Registry](https://app.viam.com/registry) is a central repository of modules from both Viam and the robotics community that allows you to easily extend Viam's capabilities on your robot.
+The [Viam registry](https://app.viam.com/registry) is a central repository of modules from both Viam and the robotics community that allows you to easily extend Viam's capabilities on your robot.

 A module provides one or more {{< glossary_tooltip term_id="resource" text="modular resources" >}} (either a [component](/components/) or [service](/services/)).